Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

+In the case of test of CPT symmetry it is easier for me to start from discussing the availability of Planck-scale sensitivity, postponing briefly some comments on test theories based on the idea of spacetime quantization.

-The most studied opportunity to test CPT symmetry is provided by the neutral-kaon and the neutral-B systems~\cite{ehns,huetpesk}.
+There is a sizable literature establishing that CPT symmetry can be tested with Planck-scale sensitivity in the neutral-kaon and the neutral-B systems (see, e.g., Refs.~\cite{ehns,elmn,huetpesk,floreacpt}).
 It turns out that in these neutral-meson systems there are plenty of opportunities for Planck-scale departures from CPT symmetry to be amplified.
 In particular, the neutral-kaon system hosts the peculiarly small mass difference between long-lived and the short-lived kaons $|M_L - M_S|/M_{L,S} \sim 7 {\cdot} 10^{-15}$ and other small numbers naturally show up in the analysis of the system, such as the ratio $|\Gamma_L - \Gamma_S|/M_{L,S} \sim 1.4 \cdot 10^{-14}$.
-And for certain types of Planck-scale departures from CPT symmetry the inverse of one of these small numbers amplifies the small (Planck-scale-induced) CPT-violation effect.
-This in particular occurs in the most studied scenario for Planck-scale violations of CPT symmetry in the neutral-kaon system, in which the Planck-scale effects induce a difference between the terms on the diagonal of the $K^0$,${\bar{K^0}}$ mass matrix (exact classical CPT symmetry would of course require the terms on the diagonal to be identical).
+And for certain types of departures from CPT symmetry the inverse of one of these small numbers amplifies the small CPT-violation effect~\cite{ehns,elmn,huetpesk,floreacpt}.
+In particular, this mechanism turns out to provide sufficient amplification for Planck-scale effects inducing a difference of order $M_{K^0}^2/E_p$ between the terms on the diagonal of the $K^0$, ${\bar{K^0}}$ mass matrix (exact classical CPT symmetry would of course require the terms on the diagonal to be identical).
+It should be noticed that $M_{K^0}/E_p \sim 10^{-19}$, which is not overwhelmingly smaller than the mentioned $|M_L - M_S|/M_{L,S} \sim 7 {\cdot} 10^{-15}$.

-For the mentioned difficulties in examining the status of CPT symmetry in quantum-gravity theories, it is not easy to properly establish whether or not genuine Planck-scale sensitivities are within the reach of these neutral-kaon studies.
-And, while arguments suggesting that CPT violation might arise in the quantum-gravity realm have a long tradition~\cite{pagegaume} (but also see, {\it e.g.}, the more recent Refs.~\cite{bertocpt,gaccpt,ahlucpt,muracpt}), in the relevant literature, to my knowledge, one does not even find some simple-minded toy models that could at least do the task of showing what level of CPT violation could be induced by effects introduced genuinely at the Planck scale.

-An indication that Planck-scale sensitivity might indeed be within our reach comes from dimensional-analysis arguments.
-For example, the terms on the diagonal of the neutral-kaon mass matrix have of course dimensions of a mass and it is legitimate to conjecture that Planck-scale corrections to those mass terms should be of the order of $M^2_{L,S}/E_p \sim 10^{-19} eV$, and corrections of this order to the terms on the diagonal of the neutral-kaon mass matrix are indeed within our present experimental reach~\cite{cplear} (and these are controlled laboratory tests!).
-As stressed already earlier in this review ``dimensional-analysis Planck-scale sensitivity" does not guarantee that we are probing the relevant effect in ways that could be relevant for the quantum-gravity problem, but it indicates that genuine Planck-scale sensitivity {\underline{might}} be achievable.
-(If the dimensional analysis gives instead negative results there is then very little hope that more refined analyses would expose Planck-scale sensitivity.)